DeeJayLSP/DeeJayLSP/README.md

 - Game developer specialized with the Godot Engine;
 - Lesser Godot Engine contributor;
 - Free/libre software enjoyer;
-- Working as a freelance Game Developer at the time of this writing;
+- Unemployed at the time of this writing;
-- Studying Python and C#;
-- Trying to teach myself digital art.

 ## 🗣️ Spoken Languages

 - Portuguese (Brazilian, native);
 - English (Proficient);
+- Spanish (Basic);
 - Esperanto (Basic);
-> Also very basic (too low to keep a conversation) Spanish, Japanese and French.
+> Also very basic (too low to keep a conversation) Japanese and French.

 ---